- TLDR

 Client Segment: Ultra-high-net-worth individuals and family offices of all sizes

-Asora is a SAAS solution for single and multi-family offices to track and oversee assets, automating data capture and providing digital on-demand reporting on the web and mobile.
-It provides a single secure location for all the family’s data.
+Asora is a SaaS solution for single and multi-family offices to track and oversee assets, automating data capture and providing digital on-demand reporting on the web and mobile.
+It provides a single secure location for all the family's financial data.
 The data is protected with always-on encryption and robust security protocols.
 Time-consuming manual handling of data and report creation are replaced with automated data feeds, comprehensive data cleansing and enrichment and digital on-demand reporting.

 Key capabilities: Data Aggregation, Customisable reports, Private asset tracking, Deal pipeline, Task and document management